Best Practices to Write Title and Meta Description Tags for SEO

 What is a title tag?

 The title tag is an HTML element that summarizes the main idea of a web page and is displayed in the SERPs as well as in browser tabs.
-It can also be referred to as the meta title, title tag, or SEO title.
-The title tag is also often mistakenly classified as a meta tag, but it technically isn’t the one.
-For convenience, we’ll still refer to this as the “meta title.”
+It is also often referred to as the meta title or SEO title.
+Title tag usually serves as a concise summary of the page’s content and helps both users and search engines understand what the page is about.

 It is wrapped into the <title> tags and always goes inside the <head> element of a page’s HTML code.